Join the Great Dane Care Newsletter!

 • Prescription GI medications: If your dog is vomiting, your vet will commonly prescribe Cerenia or Zofran to help calm their stomach and stop them from vomiting.

-Before starting any of these medications it is best to talk with your vet to make sure that your dog does not have any other medical issues preventing them from taking these medications.
+Before starting any of these medications, it is best to talk with your veterinarian to ensure that your dog has no other medical issues preventing them from taking these medications.

 When do I need to see my vet for an upset stomach?

-For many dogs, you can give them a bland diet and try some over-the-counter medications to help calm an upset stomach.
-Sometimes no matter what you do at home your dog continues to get worse.
+You can give many dogs a bland diet and try some over-the-counter medications to help calm an upset stomach.
+Sometimes no matter what you do at home, your dog continues to get worse.

 There are a few signs that would indicate that your dog needs to see the vet right away.
 These signs include: